SCD346/ElixerWorkspace/notes.md

 put_flash -> show messages to the user, shown once upon page reload

 - helper function available via import of controller "use Discuss.Web, :controller"

+Link to another page with a path-helper instead of an href to a url

+- no need to update links if we make changes later